stjordanis/NetworkDynamics.jl/docs/src/getting-started_with-DDEs.md

 ## Bonus: Two independet diffusions

-In this extension of the first example, we will have two independent diffusions on the same network with variables $x$ and $\phi$, such that the **`dim`**=2.
+In this extension of the first example, we will have two independent diffusions on the same network with variables $x$ and $\phi$, such that the dimension is set to **`dim`**=2.
-First we construct the `network_dynamics`-objects.
+First, we construct the `network_dynamics`-objects.

 ```@example DDEVertex
 nd_diffusion_vertex_2 = DDEVertex(f! = diffusionvertex!, dim = 2, sym = [:x, :ϕ])
 nd_diffusion_edge_2 = StaticDelayEdge(f! = diffusionedge!, dim = 2)
 nd_2 = network_dynamics(nd_diffusion_vertex_2, nd_diffusion_edge_2, g)
 ```
-Secondly, the initial conditions are generated, where the first N values correspond to variable `x` and the values with indices from N+1 to 2N to state-variable `ϕ`, where $x \sim  N(0,1)$; $ϕ \sim N(0,1)^2$.
-The parameter value for the delay $\Tau$ is set to 1.0.
+Secondly, the initial conditions are generated, where the first $N$ values correspond to variable `x` and the values with indices from $N+1$ to $2N$ belong to state-variable `ϕ`, where $x \sim  N(0,1)$; $ϕ \sim N(0,1)^2$.
+The parameter value for the delay $\tau$ is set to 1.0.

 ```@example DDEVertex
 x0_2 = Array{Float64,1}(vec([randn(N).-10 randn(N).^2]')) # x ~ \mathcal{N}(0,1); ϕ ~ \mathcal{N}(0,1)^2

 p = (nothing, nothing, 1.) # p = (vertexparameters, edgeparameters, delaytime)
 ```
 Now we can define the `DDEProblem`and then solve it.

 ```@Example DDEVertex
 dde_prob_2 = DDEProblem(nd_2, x0_2, h, tspan, p)
 sol_2 = solve(dde_prob_2, MethodOfSteps(Tsit5()));
 plot(sol_2, legend=false)
 ```
-As a solver we use again `Tsit5()` with the `MethodOfSteps`-algorithm.
+As a solver, we use again `Tsit5()` with the `MethodOfSteps`-algorithm.

 ## Kuramoto model with delay

-An additional example which will be explained in the following is the Kuramoto model.
+An additional example is the Kuramoto model and will be explained in the following.
 Instead of modeling a simple diffusion on an undirected ring network, we will use the Kuramoto model for the vertices and the edges but keep delay and the Watts-Strogatz graph as in the examples above.

 Again, the interactions with the neighbors are described through the edge function.
 Unlike the diffusion example, here the edges now have a delay.
 For this reason we introduce the history arrays for the destination vertices and source vertices.